TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 :url: https://embed.grasple.com/exercises/f3a6972e-f17b-4984-b0ee-38012ec542b3?id=91563
 :label: grasple_exercise_6_4_8
 :dropdown:
-:description:  To find the complex eigenvalues of a $2 \times 2$ matrix (of a special form).
+:description:  To find the complex eigenvalues of a $2 \times 2$-matrix (of a special form).

 ::::::